apache/spark/TESTING.rst

 You can also connect IDE to Travis CI.
 To do this, you must pass a public IP address in the ``pydevd.set_trace`` method.
 If you do not have a public IP address then you can start the virtual machine at the cloud service provider for the time of debugging.
 You also need to install the appropriate debugger in Travis CI.
-You need to modify the ``scripts/ci/in_container/entrypoint.sh`` file to add an pip install command after the license header.
+You need to modify the ``scripts/ci/in_container/entrypoint.sh`` file to add a pip install command after the license header.

 Setup VM on GCP with SSH forwarding